ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 The recommended way to bind the file input to the form data is through a `fileProxy` or `filesProxy`, but you can also do it with an `on:input` handler.
 Here are examples for both, which also shows how to add client-side validation for files, which can save plenty of bandwidth!

+> Remember that you need to add `enctype="multipart/form-data"` on the form element for file uploads to work.

 ### Single file input

 ```ts